openstack/oslo.policy/doc/source/user/sphinxpolicygen.rst

 ``policy_generator_config_file``
   Path to an configuration file used with the ``oslopolicy-sample-generator`` utility.
-This can be an full path or a value relative to the documentation source directory (``app.srcdir``).
+This can be a full path or a value relative to the documentation source directory (``app.srcdir``).
 If this option is not specified or is invalid then the sample policy file generation will be skipped.